 Check-in here is very brief.
 After we showed our reservation at the concierge, we were promptly taken to the room.
 All the rest was done there and that was it.
 No need for stepping around the concierge table!

+Mandarin Oriental Bangkok review has also some flaws.
 However, there were two things off the course.
-First one is the enormous white hideous tent, underneath which is the buffet breakfast.
-A tent has no room at a luxury heritage hotel like Mandarin Oriental Bangkok!
+The first one is the enormous white hideous tent, underneath which is the buffet breakfast.
+A tent has no room at a luxury heritage hotel like this one!
 The second one concerns the expansion dating years back.
 In my humble opinion, the design of the Garden Wing or the River Wing is not compatible with old heritage wing or as they call it now “Authors’ Wing.”

 I totally understand Jim Thompson, who resigned from Oriental Hotel concerning exactly this expansion.
 Keeping up with a stylish appearance while developing can be challenging, but it can be done with more grace.
 When I say this, I think of the extension of the E&O or the Majestic Kuala Lumpur for example.
 Although in March 2019, Mandarin Oriental Bangkok will renovate River Wing and I hope they will solve the tent situation for good.
 We did our utopian design for the Mandarin Oriental Hotel’s park area near the river.

 We Stayed at the Garden Wing